Pet food ingredients explained

 Benefits of fibres

-Fibre is used to treat problems of digestive transit and facilitates fecal elimination, maintaining the health of colonic mucosa.
-Fibres provide pets with little to no energy, which means that, when consumed, they allow cats and dogs to feel full without eating as many calories.
+Fibre is used to treat problems of digestive transit and facilitate faecal elimination, maintaining the health of colonic mucosa.
+Fibres provide pets with little to no energy which means, when consumed, they allow cats and dogs to feel full without eating as many calories.
 It is for this reason that fibre is a very useful ingredient in some Royal Canin weight loss diets.

 Examples of fats and oils

-Examples of these ingredients include fish oil, vegetable oils, such as soy oil and sunflower oil and animal fats, including chicken fat.
+Examples of these ingredients include fish oil, vegetable oils such as soya oil, sunflower oil and animal fats including chicken fat.

 What do fats and oils provide?